grandalex23/rsschool-cv/cv.md

 _About me:_

 I'm a 44 y.o. system administrator.
-I guess each life sphere has some progressive trends and if you want to know of such trends you should take some learning activities for yourself.
+I guess each life sphere has some progressive trends and if you want to be  you should take some learning activities for yourself.
 When I was with Mercedes-Benz I was a initiator of 2 automatization projects: Electronic application accounting system (it's some online system for regulation access to MB service sources) and Electronic equipment accounting system (based on 1C system).
 In that moment I have wanted to be a front-end developer.
 Actually it's not simple for me, but I'm trying.

 _Навыки:_